Interactive Brokers Group, Inc. (NASDAQ:IBKR) Chairman Thomas Peterffy Sells 20,000 Shares

 - On Friday, March 26th, Thomas Peterffy sold 20,000 shares of Interactive Brokers Group stock.
 The shares were sold at an average price of $73.32, for a total transaction of $1,466,400.00.

+The business also recently announced a quarterly dividend, which will be paid on Monday, June 14th.
+Investors of record on Tuesday, June 1st will be given a dividend of $0.10 per share.
+The ex-dividend date is Friday, May 28th.
+This represents a $0.40 dividend on an annualized basis and a dividend yield of 0.55%.
+Interactive Brokers Group’s dividend payout ratio is 17.62%.

-A number of brokerages recently issued reports on IBKR.
-The Goldman Sachs Group boosted their price objective on shares of Interactive Brokers Group from $73.00 to $83.00 and gave the company a “neutral” rating in a report on Monday, April 5th.
+IBKR has been the subject of a number of research reports.
+Compass Point upped their target price on shares of Interactive Brokers Group from $65.00 to $75.00 and gave the company a “buy” rating in a report on Wednesday, January 20th.
 Jefferies Financial Group assumed coverage on shares of Interactive Brokers Group in a report on Thursday, March 11th.
-They set a “buy” rating and a $89.00 price objective for the company.
-Zacks Investment Research cut shares of Interactive Brokers Group from a “buy” rating to a “hold” rating and set a $62.00 price target for the company. in a report on Tuesday, December 22nd.
-Compass Point upped their price target on shares of Interactive Brokers Group from $65.00 to $75.00 and gave the company a “buy” rating in a report on Wednesday, January 20th.
-Finally, Credit Suisse Group upped their price target on shares of Interactive Brokers Group from $92.00 to $110.00 and gave the company an “outperform” rating in a report on Wednesday.
-One analyst has rated the stock with a sell rating, two have issued a hold rating and four have given a buy rating to the stock.
-The company has an average rating of “Hold” and a consensus price target of $77.43.
+They set a “buy” rating and a $89.00 target price for the company.
+Wells Fargo & Company upped their price target on shares of Interactive Brokers Group from $58.00 to $66.00 and gave the stock an “underweight” rating in a research report on Wednesday, January 20th.
+Credit Suisse Group upped their price target on shares of Interactive Brokers Group from $92.00 to $110.00 and gave the stock an “outperform” rating in a research report on Wednesday.
+Finally, The Goldman Sachs Group upped their price target on shares of Interactive Brokers Group from $73.00 to $83.00 and gave the stock a “neutral” rating in a research report on Monday, April 5th.
+One equities research analyst has rated the stock with a sell rating, two have given a hold rating and four have issued a buy rating to the stock.
+Interactive Brokers Group has an average rating of “Hold” and a consensus price target of $77.43.

-A number of institutional investors and hedge funds have recently made changes to their positions in the stock.
-Vident Investment Advisory LLC boosted its holdings in Interactive Brokers Group by 2.6% during the fourth quarter.
-Vident Investment Advisory LLC now owns 7,025 shares of the financial services provider’s stock worth $428,000 after purchasing an additional 180 shares during the last quarter.
-Oregon Public Employees Retirement Fund raised its position in Interactive Brokers Group by 0.7% during the fourth quarter.
-Oregon Public Employees Retirement Fund now owns 26,207 shares of the financial services provider’s stock worth $1,597,000 after acquiring an additional 185 shares in the last quarter.
-Dupont Capital Management Corp raised its position in Interactive Brokers Group by 1.1% during the fourth quarter.
-Dupont Capital Management Corp now owns 21,948 shares of the financial services provider’s stock worth $1,337,000 after acquiring an additional 248 shares in the last quarter.
-Graves Light Private Wealth Management Inc. raised its position in Interactive Brokers Group by 46.7% during the first quarter.
-Graves Light Private Wealth Management Inc. now owns 1,309 shares of the financial services provider’s stock worth $96,000 after acquiring an additional 417 shares in the last quarter.
-Finally, Crossmark Global Holdings Inc. raised its position in Interactive Brokers Group by 4.8% during the first quarter.
-Crossmark Global Holdings Inc. now owns 9,140 shares of the financial services provider’s stock worth $668,000 after acquiring an additional 420 shares in the last quarter.
-Institutional investors and hedge funds own 16.08% of the company’s stock.
+Several large investors have recently modified their holdings of IBKR.
+Wolff Wiese Magana LLC bought a new position in shares of Interactive Brokers Group during the fourth quarter worth $53,000.
+Graves Light Private Wealth Management Inc. bought a new position in shares of Interactive Brokers Group during the fourth quarter worth $54,000.
+Amundi Pioneer Asset Management Inc. boosted its position in shares of Interactive Brokers Group by 73.7% during the fourth quarter.
+Amundi Pioneer Asset Management Inc. now owns 1,077 shares of the financial services provider’s stock worth $66,000 after acquiring an additional 457 shares during the last quarter.
+Virtu Financial LLC bought a new position in shares of Interactive Brokers Group during the third quarter worth $238,000.
+Finally, Amalgamated Bank bought a new position in shares of Interactive Brokers Group during the fourth quarter worth $241,000.
+Hedge funds and other institutional investors own 16.08% of the company’s stock.

 Interactive Brokers Group Company Profile